WordPress Image Optimization 2025

 Conversion Rates

 The data is unequivocal: speed equals revenue.
-A study by Deloitte revealed that a mere 0.1-second improvement in loading speed can increase conversions for retail brands by 8.4% .
-Walmart famously found that for every 1-second improvement in page load time, they saw up to a 2% increase in conversions .
-Conversely, slow-loading websites lead to an estimated annual loss of $2.6 billion in sales for businesses .
-When your product images or landing page banners are slow to load, you are actively discouraging purchases.
+A study by Deloitte revealed that a mere 0.1-second improvement in loading speed can increase conversions for retail brands by 8.4%.
+Walmart famously found that for every 1-second improvement in page load time, they saw 2% increase in conversions.
+Conversely, slow-loading websites result in an estimated annual loss of $2.6 billion in sales for businesses.
+When your product images or landing page banners take a long time to load, you are actively discouraging purchases.

 Bounce Rate & User Experience